chicio/chicio.github.io/_posts/2019-06-13-google-play-store-publish-pwa.md

 * a `meta-data` tag that must contain the url to be opened by the TWA
 * an `intent-filter` that adds the TWA to the Android Launcher
-* another `intent-filter` that allows the TWA to intercept Android Intents that open https://airhorner.com.
+* another `intent-filter` that allows the TWA to intercept Android Intents that open the url you want to open in the TWA.
 The `android:host` attribute inside the data tag must point to the domain being opened by the TWA and specified in the `meta-data` tag.

-{% include blog-lazy-image.html description="pwa app twa declaration" width="1500" height="889" src="/assets/images/posts/pwa-app-04-twa-activity-declaration.jpg" %}
+{% include blog-lazy-image.html description="Add TWA declaration to the app manifest" width="1500" height="889" src="/assets/images/posts/pwa-app-04-twa-activity-declaration.jpg" %}

 Now I had to establish the link between our PWA website and our PWA app.
 This is a two way operation because I had to: